 - Bacardi Superior

-The Bacardi bottle most of us will be familiar with, Bacardi Superior is their white, or silver rum.
-This bottle is a blend of rums aged for at least one year and may contain small amounts of rum aged up to three years.
+The Bacardi bottle most of us will be familiar with Bacardi Superior, is their white, or silver, rum.
+This bottle is a blend of rums aged for at least one year and may contain small amounts of rum aged for up to three years.
 While there are better white rums on the market, don’t let the stigma against large corporations scare you off this bottle.
 It’s a solid cocktail rum for an affordable price of $10.99–$19.99 a 750ml bottle, and a solid standard to measure other bottles against.
-Bottled at 40% ABV.

 - Bacardi Gold

-The primary difference between Bacardi Superior, and Bacardi Gold, is that the gold bottling is only filtered through charcoal once.
+The primary difference between Bacardi Superior and Bacardi Gold is that the gold bottling is only filtered once through charcoal.
 In addition, the gold bottling is made up of a blend of rums primarily aged for two years in white oak casks.
 The price of Bacardi Gold is similar to that of Bacardi Superior.

 - Bacardi Black

 Bacardi Black is a blend of rums aged between one and three years in charred oak barrels.
 Strong notes of molasses and vanilla are balanced with oak and orange peel.
-Like most “Black” rums, it isn’t particularly old, and the color derives from char on the barrels and added molasses or flavorings.
-Bottled at 40% ABV.
+Like most “black” rums, it isn’t particularly old, and the color derives from char on the barrels and added molasses or flavorings.

 - Bacardi Anejo Cuatro

 Aged for four years in white oak barrels, the Bacardi Anejo Cuatro is a better option for aged rum than the gold or black offerings from Bacardi, which is also reflected in its price of $18.99-$24.99 for a 750ml bottle.
 Smooth notes of vanilla and cloves pair with the classic Bacardi white oak in this bottle.
-Bottled at 40% ABV.

 - Bacardi 8

 Bacardi blends this rum from casks aged a minimum of eight years and a maximum of sixteen years, creating a smoother drinking experience.
 Marketed as a sipping rum, it can be enjoyed neat or on the rocks, in addition to being used in rum forward cocktails.
 Strong notes of vanilla, spices, and oak are easily noticeable in this bottle, along with the subtle citrus peel and tropical fruit.
 For a 750ml bottle, the price of Bacardi 8 would be $26.99-$34.99.

 - Flavored Rums

-Bacardi also produces a line of flavored rums which includes lime, limón, dragon berry, pineapple, raspberry, grapefruit, banana, and coconut.
+Bacardi also produces a line of flavored rums that includes lime, limón, dragon berry, pineapple, raspberry, grapefruit, banana, and coconut.
 These are flavored after distillation and bottled at 35% ABV.